 If a notification letter is returned to the HACB with no forwarding address, the family will be removed from the waiting list.
-A notice of denial (see Chapter 3) will be sent to the family's address of record, as well as to any known alternate address.
+A notice of denial will be issued in accordance with policies contained in Chapter 3 to the family's address of record, as well as to any known alternate address.